-Visiting a Chinese orphanage is not only a highlight of the year for many of our 9th grade students, but is also an integral part of our Humanities I in Action curriculum, which serves as the foundational social conscience course at HKIS.
+Visiting a Chinese orphanage is the highlight of the year for many of our 9th grade students, but it is not just an one-off experience.
+Rather, the trip is an integral part of our Humanities I in Action curriculum, which serves as the foundational social conscience course at HKIS.

 Welcome!
 Even a casual glance at newspaper headlines causes concern about the future of global society.
 While some issues are beyond human control, most of what we witness are caused by human ignorance, weakness or willful disregard for the interests of others.
 I have started this blog because I am convinced that the world is in crisis, and I believe that widespread change is impossible without a new educational paradigm.